 Although born in Buffalo, Karen Freedman Alvarez grew up in Columbus, Ohio, becoming a Buckeyes fanatic.
-Karen moved to Miami and Lehrman in 1983.
+Karen moved to Miami and Lehrman in 1983 and never looked back.
 She loves her students, treating them as if they are her own children.
-In addition to various other school responsibilities, Karen is a unit leader at Lehrman’s Camp Regesh.
-Outside of school, Karen spends time with family, walks the beach, plays tennis, and fishes on their flats boat.
-Son Eddie, a Lehrman alum, was a Bar Mitzvah on Thanksgiving, Karen’s favorite holiday, now often returns to the school to serve as a counselor on school trips.
+Outside of school, Karen spends time with family, walks the beach, plays tennis, and fishes on the family's flats boat.
+Son Eddie, a Lehrman alum, who was a Bar Mitzvah on Thanksgiving, Karen’s favorite holiday, now often returns to the school to serve as a counselor on school trips.

 Michele BaronKindergarten Teacher

 Michele, or Ms. Baron, grew up in the Bronx (New York) and has been living in Florida for over 30 years.
 She is a proud Gator with a BA from the University of Florida.
 Michele taught kindergarten at Temple Kol Ami Emanu-el for 17 years where she was a founding teacher.
 She joined Lehrman in 2012 with her creative teaching style and her passion for maintaining a special bond with students and their families.
 Michele has two wonderful grown sons, and is now a doting grandmother.
 She enjoys sports, traveling, crafts, reading and exercising.

 Esther Ben ShalomHebrew/Jewish Studies Teacher